What Is a Permalink in SEO?

 Yet, if you have a custom-made admin panel for your website, it might look something like this.

-In our admin panel, the URL refers to the permalink.
+In our admin panel, the URL refers to the permanent link.
 So, we make it clear, with a keyword in it, and without stating a year, unlike H1.

 That’s how Internet users see it.

-Or, for example, if you need to create a great slug for your permalink in Hubspot CMS, do the following.
+Or, for example, if you need to create a great slug in Hubspot CMS, do the following.
 Go to:

 - Settings,